Samsung/tizen-docs/docs/application/tizen-studio/native-tools/rpk-package.md

 # Tizen Resource Package

 Tizen Resource Package(RPK) is available from Tizen 6.5 platform onwards, it is a package dedicated to resources only.
 It is currently supported only in Tizen CLI.
+For more information on CLI, see [Command Line Interface Commands](../common-tools/command-line-interface.md).

 ## Creating RPK Project